Special elements in lattices of semigroup varieties: Preliminary results

 Proposition~\ref{Eq cmod,umod} turns out to be very helpful for the examination of modular and lower-modular elements in varietal lattices.
 In order to explain how this proposition can be applied, we need some new definitions and notation.
-Note that a semigroup $S$ satisfies the identity system $wx=xw=w$ where the letter $x$ does not occur in the word $w$ if and only if $S$ contains a zero element~0 and all values of $w$ in $S$ equal to~0.
-We adopt the usual convention of writing $w=0$ as a short form of such a system and referring to the expression $w=0$ as to a single identity.
-Identities of the form $w=0$ are called 0-\emph{reduced}.
-Further, let $\mathcal X$ be a semigroup variety, $\mathcal V$ a subvariety of $\mathcal X$, $F$ the $\mathcal X$-free object and $\nu$ the fully invariant congruence on $F$ corresponding to $\mathcal V$.
-It is clear that if $\mathcal V$ may be given within $\mathcal X$ by 0-reduced identities then $\nu$ has only one non-singleton class (the one that contains the equivalence classes modulo $\mathcal X$ that correspond to the left sides of those 0-reduced identities).
-Now recall the generally known fact that the lattice $L(\mathcal X)$ is anti-isomorphic to the lattice of all fully invariant congruences on $F$.
-Therefore, the lattice $\Eq(F)$ contains an anti-isomorphic copy of $L(\mathcal X)$.
+Note that a semigroup $S$ satisfies the identity system $\mathbf wx\approx x\mathbf{w\approx w}$ where the letter $x$ does not occur in the word $\mathbf w$ if and only if $S$ contains a zero element~0 and all values of $\mathbf w$ in $S$ equal to~0.
+We adopt the usual convention of writing $\mathbf w\approx0$ as a short form of such a system and referring to the expression $\mathbf w\approx0$ as to a single identity.
+Identities of the form $\mathbf w\approx0$ are called 0-\emph{reduced}.
+Further, let $\mathbf X$ be a semigroup variety and $\mathbf{V\subseteq X}$, $F$ be the $\mathbf X$-free object and $\nu$ be the fully invariant congruence on $F$ corresponding to $\mathbf V$.
+It is clear that if $\mathbf V$ may be given within $\mathbf X$ by the family of 0-reduced identities $\{\mathbf w_i\approx0\mid i\in I\}$ only then $\nu$ has just one non-singleton class (namely, the collection of all equivalence classes modulo $\mathbf X$ that contain the words $\mathbf w_i$ where $i$ runs over $I$).
+Now recall the generally known fact that the lattice $L(\mathbf X)$ is anti-isomorphic to the lattice of all fully invariant congruences on $F$.
+Therefore, the lattice $\Eq(F)$ contains an anti-isomorphic copy of $L(\mathbf X)$.
 Finally, we note that the notion of a modular element is self-dual.
 Combining all these observations with Proposition~\ref{Eq cmod,umod}, we have the following